 “were as mad as dogs, bit their shields, and were as strong as bears or wild oxen…”

-In the Lewis Chessman (the Twelfth Century chess set discovered in Lewis and housed in the British Museum) there is a pawn showing a berserker biting his shield.
+In the Lewis Chessman (the Twelfth Century chess set discovered in Lewis and housed in the British Museum) there is a rook showing a berserker biting his shield.